rigaya/NVEnc/NVEncC_Options.en.md

 The output buffer will store output data until it reaches the buffer size, and then the data will be written at once.
 Higher performance and redcution of file fragmentation on the disk could be expected.

-On the other hand, if setting too much buffer size, it can decrease performance, since writing such a big data to the disk will take some time.
+On the other hand, setting too much buffer size could decrease performance, since writing such a big data to the disk will take some time.
 Generally, leaving this to default should be fine.

-If a protocol other than file is used, the this output buffer will not be used.
+If a protocol other than "file" is used, then this output buffer will not be used.

 ### --output-thread &lt;int&gt;
 Specify whether to use the output thread.
 - -1 ... auto (default)
 - 0 ... do not use output thread
 - 1 ... use output thread
 Using an output thread increases memory usage, but sometimes improves encoding speed.

 ### --log &lt;string&gt;